 Our restoration project began in 2004, when our founder, Suzan Craig, purchased a beautiful, remote, yet run-down cattle farm in Northland, New Zealand, and set about returning the land to nature.

-Since then, we’ve restored nearly 30 hectares of wetlands, planted over 349,000 native trees, and created a buzzing honey business.
+Since then, we’ve restored 20 wetlands, planted and regenerated over 8.4 million tress, and created a buzzing honey business.
 Now, birdsong has returned after so long: where we once had fewer than 20 types of birds, we now see (and hear!)
-71 species, of which 22 are rare or endangered.
+71 species, of which 25 are rare or endangered.
 Native fish, lizards and insects are also returning: all signs of a healthy, happy ecosystem.